cerovina/Email-Client/README.md

-My biggest project so far which I'm currently working on using Vue and Firebase.
+My biggest project so far which I'm currently working on, using Vue and Firebase.